 How do I apply for the ECU Australia Learner Advantage Account?

 Before you can apply for the Learner Advantage account you will have to complete an online application to become an ECU member.
-You can do this now by clicking “Go to Site” and accessing the secure application, but before doing so make sure that you are able to meet the eligibility requirements:
+You can access the secure application online on ECU website, but before doing so make sure that you are able to meet the eligibility requirements:

 - Minimum age.
 You will need to be able to verify that you are at least 18 years of age, both to become a member and to open a Learner Advantage Account.